Ludomedia #89

 Read the rest of this entry »

-Design-Fäden: Roguelike-Metagames & Unsicherheit
+Design-Fäden: Räumlichkeit & Kompetenz

 Zuletzt habe ich, wenn sich mir ein Thema aufdrängte, ich aber keine Zeit für einen vollumfänglichen Artikel hatte, meine Gedanken in Twitter-Threads niedergeschrieben.
 Da diese gewissermaßen “Mini-Artikel” darstellen, werde ich sie hin und wieder an dieser Stelle festhalten.